9 Horror Movie Remakes That Are Actually Worth Your Time

 The Thing is the best horror remake of all time.
 Period.
 Directed by John Carpenter, this film surpasses the original in every aspect.

-Kurt Russell delivers a stellar performance as the lead, showcasing his talent and solidifying his status as a horror icon.
-The special effects in this film are great, with the creature design being some of the best ever seen in a horror film.
+Kurt Russell delivers a stellar performance as the lead and the special effects in this film are great, with the creature design being some of the best ever seen in a horror film.

 Do you agree or disagree with any of these, and have I missed out one of your favorites?
 Let me know in the comments or connect with me on my horror twitter and horror Instagram pages.